microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multitenantorganization-list-tenants.md

 # List multiTenantOrganizationMembers
 Namespace: microsoft.graph

-List the tenants and their properties in the multi-tenant organization.
+List the tenants and their properties in the multitenant organization.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]